 Prior to 3 January 2018, there was some uncertainty as to whether derivatives on Spot FX products offered by a CFD/FX broker would be subject to MiFIR, given that some venues such as LMAX (an MTF) and Eurex (a Regulated Market) offer a Rolling Spot FX product which could have the same reference data details as an OTC instrument.

 Financial Instruments Reference Database System (FIRDS)

 After monitoring ESMA’s FIRDS over a 12-month period and the transactions reported on behalf of our clients, we have come to the conclusion that Rolling Spot FX contracts offered by LMAX or Eurex are not reportable under MiFIR.
 The rolling Spot FX instruments offered by Eurex and LMAX no longer appear in the FIRDS database under the International Securities Identification Number (ISINs) provided by the two entities.
 As a result, we are unable to report these transactions as reporting results in receiving rejections from the regulators.

 Therefore, even if the same reference data was shared between a CFD/FX broker and the venue, any OTC instruments based on these products would not reportable.

 How can TRAction help?

-TRAction Fintech has been closely monitoring the regulatory reporting environment and ensures our clients stay compliant with their reporting obligations under MiFID II and EMIR.
-If you would like to discuss further on this topic, please contact us.
+TRAction closely monitors the regulatory reporting environment to ensure our clients stay compliant with their reporting obligations under MiFID II and EMIR.
+If you would like further clarification on this topic, please contact us.